 The certificate program provides students with an introduction to the field of IONM, a foundation in neuroanatomy and neurophysiology, and prepares them for clinical and advanced training.
-The master’s program, accredited through the Commission of Accreditation of Allied Health Education Programs (CAAHEP), provides students with the same foundation and preparation, with additional didactic, lab, and clinical training.
+The Master of Science in Surgical Neurophysiology at University of Connecticut is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation for Education in Neurodiagnostic Technology (COA-NDT).
+The master’s program provides students with the same foundation and preparation, with additional didactic, lab, and clinical training.
 Clinical cases covered throughout the program can be counted toward the 100 cases needed to sit for the CNIM certification.

 Apply